 Gray for a dining room?
 Sure, if it's the right gray.
 Benjamin Moore's Rocky Coast is dramatic, but not stuffy.
 Though this is definitely a dark color, with the proper lighting and accessories, it can look fresh and bright.
 Pair this gray with pale blue accessories for a sophisticated look.

 This is such an appealing orange color.
 But Benjamin Moore's Buttered Yam is not for the timid color-lover.
 A spirited orange like this is a great alternative to the typical red dining room in homes everywhere.

 Keeping your dining room neutral gives you so much flexibility with accessories and dining chair upholstery.
 Revere Pewter is one of the most popular paint colors from Benjamin Moore.
 This is a stunning greige color.Continue to 5 of 6 below.

 05 of 06

-Rustique has the excitement of red, with the elegance of a rich neutral.
-A warm color like this works well with dark wood furniture and light accessories.
+Rustique has the excitement of red with the elegance of a rich neutral.
+A warm color such as this works well with dark wood furniture and light accessories.

 06 of 06